-Staff is recommending that the Commission grant a coastal development permit (5-03-101) for the proposed development with special conditions relating to assumption of risk of the proposed development, future development, conformance to geotechnical consultant's and City of Los Angeles Department of Building and Safety's recommendations, drainage and erosion control, landscaping that does not include invasive plants, and measures to minimize leaks from the proposed swimming pool and spa.
+Staff is recommending that the Commission grant a coastal development permit (5-05-398) for the proposed development with special conditions relating to assumption of risk of the proposed development, future development, conformance to geotechnical consultant's and City of Los Angeles Department of Building and Safety's recommendations, drainage and erosion control, landscaping that does not include invasive plants, and measures to minimize leaks from the proposed swimming pool and spa.
+With the exception of Special Condition 2, Future Development, and Special Condition 7, Deed Restriction, all recommended special condition are identical to those imposed on CDP 5-03-101.
+The applicant has provided material showing compliance with the development related special conditions, 3-6.
 See Page Three for the motion.